TheSharks/WildBeast-Translations/README.md

 ---

-This repository holds the language files for [WildBeast](https://github.com/TheSharks/WildBeast).
-Want to contribute?
-Please check our [Crowdin project](https://crowdin.com/project/wildbeast).
+## This repository is obsolete, the functionality of this repository has been merged directly into WildBeast